davidroeca/coc-svelte-language-tools/README.md

 ⚠️ _Warning_: This is currently in development, and may not work appropriately yet.
 Proceed at your own risk.

-Provides syntax highlighting and rich intellisense for Svelte components in CoC, utilising the [svelte language server](https://github.com/sveltejs/language-tools/blob/master/packages/language-server).
+Provides syntax highlighting and rich intellisense for Svelte components in CoC, utilising the [svelte language server](/packages/language-server).

+## Setup

+Do you want to use Typescript/SCSS/Less/..?
+See "Using with preprocessors" below.

+If you added `"files.associations": {"*.svelte": "html" }` to your CoC settings, remove it.

 ## Features

 -   Svelte
     -   Diagnostic messages for warnings and errors
     -   Support for svelte preprocessors that provide source maps
-    -   Svelte specific formatting (via [prettier-plugin-svelte](https://github.com/UnwrittenFun/prettier-plugin-svelte))
+    -   Svelte specific formatting (via [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte))
 -   HTML
     -   Hover info
     -   Autocompletions